 • A simple contact form for people who prefer it

-• Your address with a Google Map embed
+• Address with a Google Map embed

-• Parking and access information reduces anxiety for first-time visitors
+• Parking and access information, reduces anxiety for first-time visitors

 • A note on the new patient process: “We’ll call you back within two hours to confirm your appointment”